sc71/hackathon_alarming/README.md

 # Running the Chrome extension

-Run 'git clone' to get a local copy of the repo.
-Run 'npm run build' to build the app, then go to 'chrome://extensions' and turn on Developer mode.
-Click 'Load unpacked' and select the build folder containing the extension files from your computer.
+Run `git clone` to get a local copy of the repo.
+Run `npm run build` to build the app, then go to `chrome://extensions` and turn on Developer mode.
+Click `Load unpacked` and select the build folder containing the extension files from your computer.

 # Getting Started with Create React App